ysflghou/lghou.com/content/blog/BlazorTicTacToe/blazor-game.md

 We will pass the values and the click handler from the Board (the parent component) to the Squares (the child components).

 The Square component define some parameters that we can set their values whenever we use them, these are the **Props** in blazor.
+We can't change their value inside the component receiving them.

 ```tsx {3-10}
 // Components/Square.razor